Family Law

 No matter what type of family law issue you are experiencing, it is critical to be prepared and informed from the start.
 Our attorneys are ready to answer all your questions, help you understand your rights and options, and guide you through the complex legal processes you may need to undertake.

 Edwards & Edwards P.A. is the firm you can trust to balance your personal concerns with the high-stakes demands of the legal system.
-Call (904) 478-9255 or contact us online to begin.
+Call (904) 478-9255 or contact us online to begin with our Jacksonville family lawyer.

 Whether your proceeding is a fault divorce or no-fault divorce will dictate how challenging the process may be—and how long it could take.